 - blood orange iced tea – add this simple syrup to your iced tea for a pop of citrus flavor!

 While simple syrups are best used in beverages, not topping ice cream or pancakes, you can use them on food and baked goods.
-Just keep in mind that they will soak into pourous foods quickly.
+I even love adding syrups to my homemade salad dressings, and this one works perfectly in place of honey in my orange vinaigrette dressing!

 - keep cakes moist – use this syrup to keep the layers of a cake moist between frosting.
 It also adds a punch of flavor!
 You can glaze loaf cakes too, and this would work especially well on a citrus loaf cake.